 STEP 4: DRAW BACK YOUR BOW

 Named after the Roman God of desire, the Cupid’s bow sits at the top of the mouth.
 It helps give the lips definition but can start to lose its shape as we age.
 Not only does this make the lips look thin and flat, it can also cause lipstick to smudge or bleed away from the mouth and into any surrounding fine lines.
-The good news is that you can help prevent this using our Lip & Eye Line Eraser and by carefully lining the outline of the lips with our Instant Definition Lip Crayons before filling in the lip.
+The good news is that you can help prevent this using our Lip & Eye Line Eraser and by carefully lining the outline of the lips before filling in the lip.

 STEP 5: LAYER UP

 Once you have chosen your lip colour apply it slowly, gradually layering it to help build the colour you want.
 Take care around the edges of the mouth and remove any excess by folding a clean sheet of toilet paper or kitchen towel and gently blotting it between the lips